Download open source LiDAR software

 v.in.lidar is how to convert a LAS file into a GRASS vector.
 You can filter LiDAR points, create contours, and generate DEMs.
 Next time you see a LAS file, see what GRASS can do with it.

 It’s the setup that kills me for GRASS GIS.
-I just want to get out and running.
+I just want to get out and run.
 But when you start the application, there are a million parameters you have to set up on the start screen.

 GRASS GIS – Geographic Resources Analysis Support System Review | Download GRASS GIS